nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* An artist who works through commissions
-* has a need to manage a significant number of contacts
+* has a need to manage clients and commissions
+* wants to review past commission works and feedbacks
+* wants to market himself to the right clients
-* prefer desktop apps over other types
+* prefers desktop apps over other types
-* can type fast
-* prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* prefers using GUI over CLI

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**:
+Allows artists to hone their craft systematically and tune their artworks to fit the taste of their clients which ultimately builds their reputation.

 ### User stories